Necroscope: Powers

-Harry Jr. /The Dweller
+Harry Jr./The Dweller

-Son of Harry Keogh and his wife Brenda, Harry Jr. shows immense intelligence even as toddler and has even greater powers than his father.
+Harry Jr. is the son of Harry with his wife Brenda.
+Harry Jr. shows immense intelligence even as toddler and has even greater powers than his father.

-Choosing to flee from Earth after attack by the vampire Yulian Bodescu, the baby Harry Jr., showing even greater mastery over the Möbius continuum than his father, transports himself and his mother to the parallel universe of Starside/Sunside and also back in time twenty years.
+Choosing to flee from Earth after an attack by the vampire Yulian Bodescu, the baby Harry Jr., showing even greater mastery over the Möbius continuum than his father, transports himself and his mother to the parallel universe of Starside/Sunside and also back in time by twenty years.

 Living on Starside with his mother, Harry Jr. is vampirised by an 'infected' wolf and becomes Wamphyri and is named 'The Dweller in His Garden in the West' by the world's fearful inhabitants.
 Hiding his Wamphyri features behind a golden mask and black cloak – he shuns the Wamphyri lifestyle, instead using his immense willpower to hold his vampire at bay.

 The Dweller forms an alliance with the Szgany Lidesci (the planet's gypsy-like humans) but becomes infamous among the Wamphyri of Starside because of his mysterious powers.
 Fearing him, they form an alliance to attack him at his garden in the mountains.

 Severely injured during the battle, his vampire leech re-shapes his damaged body into that of a more simple entity, a wolf, to save both their lives.
 His injuries were immense, and with much less mass, rebuilding damaged tissue and bone was easier.
 The exception to this transformation was his hands, which he willed remain, so that the Szgany may know him, and so that he too would have a reminder of the man he once was.

 The change removes his ability to use the Möbius continuum, leaving him with just Deadspeak and telepathy.
 His mind soon wanes and he loses touch with his humanity, preferring to take the company of his Starside/Sunside wolf brethren.